apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Daniel Penny jury deadlocked on manslaughter charge in subway chokehold case**
+**Analysts reboot Chipotle stock price targets on menu-price change**

-You can read more about it [here](https://abcnews.go.com/US/daniel-penny-jury-trial-vote-jordan-neely/story?id\\u003d116404879).
+You can read more about it [here](https://www.thestreet.com/investing/stocks/analysts-reboot-chipotle-stock-price-targets-on-menu-price-change).

 ## Requirements
 - Python 3.8